AugmenTab/viral/docs/index.md

 ## Functionality

 1. By installing and launching the app, the player is brought to a "sign-up" page, as if it were a social media app.
-2. They create an account, which has them enter a number of parameters required for the game, including taking a profile picture with the device's camera and determining the difficulty of the game.
-The game will generate a "friend's list" using random values in the databases.
+2. They "create an account," which has them enter a number of parameters required for the game, including taking a profile picture with the device's camera and determining the difficulty of the game.
+The game will generate a "friends list" using random values in the databases.
 3. Once the account is created, the player is given a skippable tutorial that shows them how to navigate the various pages and create or delete posts and comments.
-4. After the tutorial, the player is given a number of "free turns" based on their difficulty selection to explore the app and get a feel for the layout and options available to them.
+4. After the tutorial, the player is given a number of "free turns" to explore the app and get a feel for the layout and options available to them.
 A turn can contain a number of specific actions, but a handful of key actions bring a turn to an end:
     * messaging someone through the app's messenger
     * commenting on a post or profile
     * deleting someone from the friend's list
-    * the illness can make an extra turn every x minutes the player spends in the same turn, based on difficulty (0 for lowest, increasing as difficulty increases)
+    * the illness can make an extra turn every x minutes the player spends in the same turn
 5. Once the free turns have passed, the "illness" takes its first turn, and play begins.
 The illness's turn consists of performing one or more of the following actions, depending on difficulty:
     * adding a number of infections to friends on the player's friends list
         * as infection stages increase, this can cause infections to chain to multiple friends with a single "move"
-    * sending messages or making posts in the app on the behalf of NPCs
+    * sending a number of messages or making a number of posts and comments in the app on the behalf of NPCs
 6. The player and the illness trade turns until the game ends.
     * The player can end the game early by choosing to delete their account.
-This will kick them back to the "sign-up" page, where they can create a new account and start again.
+This will kick them back to the "sign-up" page, where they can "create a new account" and start again.
     * **Nothing** created or stored by the game using the device services is saved past the end of a game - it wipes all pictures taken immediately once the game ends.
 If the player wishes to save these for whatever reason, an option will be available in the game menu, but it is not done by default.

 ## Persistent data